-One of the first commercially available solar-powered cars is the Lightyear One.
-This self-charging solar car, which will be launched on the market in 2022, is made using technologies from TNO.
+One of the first commercially available solar-powered cars is the Lightyear 2.
+This self-charging solar car, which will be launched on the market in 2025, is made using technologies from TNO.
 The Lightyear 0, formerly Lightyear One, was also based on this TNO innovation.

 One of the challenges was bending solar panels to fit the car’s bodywork.
 In order to follow the aerodynamic shapes, the panels are bent over 2 different axes, which is unique on the market.

 In addition, back-contact foil technology ensures optimum performance of the solar panels under dynamic lighting conditions.

 TNO is working on solar cells that can be incorporated into curved parts, such as the roof, the bonnet, and the tailgate.
 The shape of the Lightyear is an important factor in its aerodynamic design and it has a range of over 725 km.
 Lightyear has also applied our technology in an after-market sunroof demonstration for the Tesla Model 3 and a prototype has been made for the VW Crafter LCV van.

 TNO employee Bonna Newman talked about the future of solar cars in the Dutch TV programme Tegenlicht.

 TNO's view of 2030: using every surface for solar power generation